Yan-Oliveira/doc-fao/content/ticket-invoker/admin/processes-automation/web-services.rst

 ~~~~~~~

 Mapping for outgoing request data
-   The data from the invoker of OTRS will be processed by this mapping, to transform it to the kind of data the remote system expects.
+   The data from the invoker will be processed by this mapping, to transform it to the kind of data the remote system expects.

 Mapping for incoming response data
-   The response data will be processed by this mapping, to transform it to the kind of data the invoker of OTRS expects.
+   The response data will be processed by this mapping, to transform it to the kind of data the invoker expects.

 Settings for Incoming Response Data